Hgord98/Crow-Info/habitat.md

 # Habitat of Crows

 Crows are highly adaptable birds found in a variety of habitats across the globe.
-They thrive in both urban and rural environments, showcasing their resiliance and adaptability.[^1]
+They thrive in both urban and rural environments, showcasing their resiliance and adaptability.

 ## Types of Habitat
 - **Urban Areas**: Crows often inhabit cities and towns, where they find ample food sources and nesting sites.
 They are known to forage in parks, garbage bins, and near human activity.